MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ### Anti-aliasing

-Anti-aliasing is a technique used to smoothing jagged edges on curved lines and diagonals in holograms.
+Anti-aliasing is a technique used to smooth jagged edges on curved lines and diagonals in holograms.
 In this part of the app, experience the affects of aliasing on displayed text and bicycle spokes.

 ## 3D asset fundamentals

-On the application's homepage, select **3D Asset Fundamentals** to explore how to optimize 3D assets to meet frame rate while maintaining high visual fidelity.
+On the application's homepage, select **3D Asset Fundamentals** to explore how to optimize 3D assets to meet the frame rate requirement while maintaining high visual fidelity.

 The following key concepts will be explored: